Build, Test, and Release Your Structured Data

-- If you find problems in your structured data, fix it, retest on Fetch as Google, and request another index until everything looks good in the reports.
+- If you find problems in your structured data, fix it, retest on URL Inspection, and request another index until everything looks good in the reports.
 Then deploy the rest of your pages.

-- Monitor your error rates periodically using the Rich Cards or Structured Data report, especially after releasing new templates or updating your code.
+- Monitor your error rates periodically using the applicable Rich result status reports, especially after releasing new templates or updating your code.

 Fix existing pages

 - Sign up as a verified site owner of your site in Search Console.
 If Search Console notices any dramatic changes in error rates, you might be notified by email about the change.